Table of Contents

 The UK is one of the world’s most renowned study destinations for international students due to its diversity, tolerance, and top-notch higher education system.
 You will find a warm, friendly environment with a variety of exciting cultural opportunities in the country.
 International students who arrive to study in UK are usually very excited to explore the new city, settle into their new accommodation, and make new friends.
 Studying abroad is an enriching experience; however, it may sometimes be overwhelming for international students as they might find it difficult to settle in a new environment and lifestyle.

 Students need to maintain a balance between studies and social interactions to lead a successful student journey in the UK.
 Interpersonal and networking skills play an important role in helping them integrate into a new culture easily.
-This article attempts to help international students by providing the top 5 tips to succeed as a student in the UK.
+This article attempts to help international students by providing the top 5 tips to succeed as a student in the UK.g v

 Being an international student, you should set up a budget to keep track of all your financial expenses.
 It is important to identify the categories you tend to spend the most in and create a weekly or monthly budget for each.
 You need to consider different costs for creating a budget like accommodation costs, books and supplies, food, clothing, and entertainment.

 Typically, the accommodation cost includes wifi and various other amenities.
 The choice of accommodation depends on several factors such as accessibility, cost-effectiveness, etc. In the UK, on-campus housing is one of the best options for international students because of its affordability and convenience.
 International students must manage their finances wisely as it will help them repay their student loans without much hassle.
 Having a budget will be helpful to you throughout your time in the UK, although you might have to experiment several times to find what fits your needs.

 2. Get over the Culture Shock